-How it looks and grows: The leaves are quite slim compared to other Dracaena's that arch over.
+How it looks and grows: The leaves are quite slim compared to other Dracaena's with arching leaves.
 There are three types, one has a dark red outer edge leaves with a green center, another is green in the center with red and yellowish stripes and the other the colorama has thick red edges.
 The leaves are produced when the trunk grows stems (cane) from the side that often needs to be trained (keeps them growing upwards).
 These stems have a grayish brown bark (the trunk) that can also produce smaller ones, so the Dragon tree really needs to be pruned to avoid the plant from growing in all directions.

 These are slow grower's that can take about 10 years to reach over 5ft tall but look lush once they reach about a foot high.
 They have a very similar look like palm tree plants.